 Stigma is an ugly word.
 Sure, it’s like any other word in the English language – devoid of emotional meaning unless you have experienced it firsthand – but its ugliness isn’t limited to experience.
 Stigma denotes human judgment and suffering.
 Merriam Webster defines stigma as “a mark of shame or discredit : STAIN”.
 To be stigmatized, therefore, is to be shamed, discredited, and stained.

-People with substance use disorder are stigmatized by society as a matter of course – and in ways that are profoundly disturbing.
+People with substance use disorder in New Hampshire are stigmatized by society as a matter of course – and in ways that are profoundly disturbing.
 If you make the mistake of reading the comments on any addiction recovery related post or news article, dozens of people call for the death of those with substance use disorder.
 While families grieve the loss of loved ones, these commentators gleefully celebrate: “Good,” they write.
 “They’ve done us a favor”.
 Any discussion surrounding the overdose resuscitation drug, Narcan, invariably leads to these same individuals rallying around cruelty: “Let the junkies die,” they declare.

 Sadly, these misinformed keyboard bullies don’t care about the brain science behind substance use disorder, nor do they care about the ways in which those who are recovering from addiction contribute to society.
 Many of our staff members, for example, live openly in addiction recovery.
 What would the world be like without our contributions?
 For starters, our addiction treatment center wouldn’t exist.
 There would also be less love, compassion, kindness, helpfulness, creativity, and joy.
 Anyone who has lost their battle with the disease of addiction had the same qualities within them – and anyone who is currently struggling has the capability to lead a beneficial life.
 Cruelty toward people with substance use disorder is, in essence, stealing from society.